Hindenburg Programme: Army

 A German poster from January 1917 quotes a speech by Kaiser Wilhelm II, against the Allied rejection of the Friedensangebot (peace proposal).

-Hindenburg and Ludendorff demanded domestic changes to complement their changes of strategy.
-German workers were to be subjected to a Gesetz über den vaterländischen Hilfsdienst (Hilfsdienstgesetz Auxiliary Services Law) which from November 1916, made all Germans from 17 to 60 years old subject to compulsory service.
+Hindenburg and Ludendorff demanded domestic changes to complement their change of strategy.
+German workers were to be subjected to a Gesetz über den vaterländischen Hilfsdienst (Hilfsdienstgesetz Auxiliary Services Law) that, from November 1916, made all Germans from 17 to 60 years old subject to compulsory service.
 The new programme was intended to treble artillery and machine-gun output and double munitions and trench mortar production.
-Expansion of the German Army and output of war materials caused increased competition for manpower by the army and industry.
+Expansion of the German Army and output of war equipment increased competition for manpower between the army and industry.
 In early 1916, the German Army had 900,000 men in recruit depots and another 300,000 due in March, when the 1897 class of conscripts was called up.

 The army was so flush with men that plans were made to demobilise older Landwehr classes and in the summer, Falkenhayn ordered the raising of another 18 divisions, for an army of 175 divisions.
 The costly battles at Verdun and the Somme had been much more demanding on German divisions and they had to be relieved after only a few days in the front line, lasting about 14 days on the Somme.
 A larger number of divisions might reduce the strain on the Westheer and realise a surplus for offensives on other fronts.
 Hindenburg and Ludendorff ordered the creation of another 22 divisions, to have an army of 179 divisions by early 1917.

 The men for the divisions created by Falkenhayn had come from reducing square divisions (with four infantry regiments) to triangular divisions with three, rather than a net increase in the number of men in the army.
 Troops for the extra divisions of the expansion ordered by Hindenburg and Ludendorff could be found by combing out rear-area units but most would have to be drawn from the pool of replacements, which had been depleted by the losses of 1916.
 Although new classes of conscripts would top up the pool of replacements, keeping units up to strength would become much more difficult once the pool had to maintain a larger number of divisions.
 By calling up the 1898 class of recruits early in November 1916, the pool was increased to 763,000 men in February 1917.
 The larger army would become a wasting asset; Ernst von Wrisberg, Abteilungschef of the kaiserlicher Oberst und Landsknechtsführer (head of the Prussian Ministry of War section responsible for raising new units) had grave doubts about the wisdom of expanding the army but was over-ruled by Ludendorff.